 Step 1: Be at least 18 years old and have a high school diploma or GED.
 Ideally, you should also have a valid driver’s license and no criminal history (stealing your sister’s Halloween candy, though unforgivable, may be overlooked in this instance).

-Step 2: Enroll at a state-approved EMT school for training.
+Step 2: Enroll in a state-approved EMT school for training.

 Pro Tip: For all the information you need on the requirements, pricing, etc. of NREMT ® exams and certifications, visit your specific state’s EMS department website.